Previous names

 History

-In 1929 the boat was sold to Agnes Beech and renamed HAZEL.
-She plied between Leigh and Northwich carrying coal, pulled by a mule.
-By 1948 this work was finished and HAZEL was used for passenger trips.
+In 1929 the boats were sold to Agnes Beech and renamed HAZEL and EILEEN.
+They plied, carrying coal, between Leigh and Barnton, near Northwich, where Mrs Beech had a coal yard.
+Their motive power was now a mule.
+By 1948 this work was finished and HAZEL bought by a garage owner in Leigh and was used for passenger trips towed by the motor boat STAR.

-In 1951 she was fitted with a full length cabin and an engine and began a new career as a residential craft and her owners at that time campaigned to save the canals from closure.
+With new owners in 1951 she was fitted with a full length cabin and an old petrol engine and began a new career as a cruising residential craft, travelling the canals on campaigns to save the canals from closure.

 Key dates